pumpncode/Challenger-Deep/README.md

 # Challenger Deep

-This is a Balatro mod that adds several rules that can be added to Challenges, for example banning Editions.
-Also a Sticker now!
+Challenger Deep is a Balatro mod that adds 100+ Custom Rules to be used in Challenges.

 ## Rule List